bluzDK/bluz-docs/docs/tutorials/states.md

-Green           | Slow      | Advertising and waiting for connection Green           | Quick     | Bluetooth LE is connected, attempting to connect to Particle Cloud Blue            | Slow      | Bluetooth is off and not advertising Magenta         | Quick     | Bluetooth LE is connected, but connection to the Particle cloud has failed Magenta         | Slow      | Bluz is receiving an Over the Air update Cyan            | Slow      | Bluetooth is connected and bluz is connected to the Particle Cloud
+Green           | Slow      | Advertising and waiting for connection Green           | Quick     | Bluetooth LE is connected, attempting to connect to Particle Cloud Blue            | Slow      | Bluetooth is off and not advertising Magenta         | Steady    | Bluz is receiving an Over the Air update Magenta         | Slow      | Bluz is in Safe Mode, meaning no user app is loaded and running Cyan            | Slow      | Bluetooth is connected and bluz is connected to the Particle Cloud Yellow          | Solid     | Bluz is in bootloader setup mode RED             | Any       | Bluz has errored.
+Please see the [SOS codes](/troubleshooting/sos/) for further help

 ## Advertising State